ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/serializingme/cve-2016-9192](https://github.com/serializingme/cve-2016-9192) :  ![starts](https://img.shields.io/github/stars/serializingme/cve-2016-9192.svg) ![forks](https://img.shields.io/github/forks/serializingme/cve-2016-9192.svg)

 ## CVE-2016-9079
  A use-after-free vulnerability in SVG Animation has been discovered.
 An exploit built on this vulnerability has been discovered in the wild targeting Firefox and Tor Browser users on Windows.
-This vulnerability affects Firefox &lt; 50.0.2, Firefox ESR &lt; 45.5.1, and Thunderbird &lt; 45.5.1.
+This vulnerability affects Firefox  50.0.2, Firefox ESR  45.5.1, and Thunderbird  45.5.1.